 The other path involves a more deliberate journey to becoming the ultimate legal function in a business.
 This is when digital transformation is data-led, based around a robust and connected operating system that manages all legal work in an organization.

-We’ve put together some of the most common questions on the platform approach, along with some answers that may just entice you to change your ways of working!
+We’ve put together some of the most common questions on the workspace approach, along with some answers that may just entice you to change your ways of working!

 How are legal departments currently managing their legal functions?